karlosos/fetching-casestudy/README.md

 - [ ] investigate usage of `redux-hook-form` on update/create forms
 - [ ] implement simple backend api with sqlite db
 - [ ] create ui component library
-- [ ] investigate integration tests with cypress/playwright instead of rtl
+- [ ] investigate integration tests with cypress/playwright in addition to rtl